maniospas/Blombly/docs/material/style.md

 ## Spacing

-Prefer placing spaces before and after lone `as`, `new`, and `=` symbols, to cleanly separate what is beeing defined.
+Prefer placing spaces before and after lone `as`, `new`, and `=` symbols, to cleanly separate what is being defined.
 It is better to avoid addiditional spaces around parentheses, curly, and square brackets.
 Similarly, avoid spaces around the `|` symbol to make semi-type chains feel like one value.
 Prefer adding a space after commas